nusco/sssmoke/README.md

 Slap Ruby scripts on a web server in seconds.

-Warning: Sssmoke is *not* intended for public servers.
-It's just an ultra-quick way to put scripts on one of your own machines - like, a build machine.
+Warning: Sssmoke is *not* intended for public servers, because security.
+It's also not intended for any serious application, because we got enough of PHP-like crap already.
+It's just an ultra-quick way to put Ruby scripts on one of your own machines - like, a build machine.

 ## Installation